-At August 31, 2019 and 2018, the Authority had \$123.6 million and \$133.1 million (net of discounts and premiums) in revenue bonds outstanding, respectively.
-The net decrease of \$9.5 million is due primarily to the repayment of the Authority's previously issued debt.
-Additional information is presented in Notes 6 and 7 to the financial statements.
+At August 31, 2020 and 2019, the Authority had \$114.7 million and \$124.1 million (net of discounts and premiums) in revenue bonds outstanding, respectively.
+The net decrease of \$9.4 million is due primarily to the repayment of the Authority's previously issued debt.
+The Authority also refunded portions of the Series 2010 and 2011 bonds with the issuance of the Series 2020 bonds.
+Additional information is presented in Notes 7 and 8 to the financial statements.

-The Authority's Revenue Bonds have been assigned ratings by Moody's Investors Service, Inc. and Standard and Poor's Rating Services of Aa2 and AA, respectively.
+The Authority's Revenue Bonds have been assigned ratings by Moody's Investors Service, Inc. and Standard and Poor's Rating Services of Aa1 and AA, respectively.
 Standard & Poor's upgraded the Authority's rating from AA- to AA in May 2011.
+Moody's Investors Service reviewed, upgraded and assigned a rating of Aa1 to Cherokee County Water & Sewerage Authority Revenue Refunding Bonds Series 2020A and Series 2020B in June 2020.
 These very high ratings reflect the rating agencies' consideration of factors such as financial liquidity, debt service coverage and the growth rate of the Authority's customer base.